ayahia1/storeFront-/README.md

 ### How to use

 To start the application and get it running for your own uses, run `npm start`.
-All endpoints are listed in the [a relative link](REQUIREMENTS.md) file along with the requirments for each one.
+All endpoints are listed in the [REQUIREMENTS](REQUIREMENTS.md) file along with the requirments for each one.

 Please note that some endpoints require authorization token; admin privilages; and identity check for personal information.
 Tokens are passed in the request headers in the following format